alchemyplatform/aa-sdk/site/smart-accounts/accounts/choosing-a-smart-account.md

 ## What's a Smart Account?

-A smart account is an [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) smart contract account.
+A smart account is an [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) smart account.
 You can use it to manage assets, execute transactions (known as `userOperations` or `userOps`), and more.
 There are many different implementations of a smart account, including our [Light Account](/smart-accounts/accounts/light-account).

 ## Light Account